 Ingredients For Oyster Stew Recipe

-Butter: Used to sauté the onions and garlic, adding a rich, buttery flavor to the stew.
+Butter: Used to cook the onions and garlic, adding a subtle richness.

 Technique Tip for This Recipe